What personal information do we hold?

 Information about criminal convictions requires higher levels of protection.
 We need to have a further justification for collecting, storing and using it.

-We only process this type of data when we evaluate your application.
-This is because if we offer you a job, you will need to successfully undergo police vetting.
-That is order to gain access to police information, equipment, infrastructure and personnel.
+We only process this type of data when we assess your application.
+This is because you will need to successfully undergo police vetting if you are offered a job.
+That is in order to get access to police information, equipment, infrastructure and personnel.

 We rely on Schedule 1 part 1 (1) of the DPA 2018 when we process information about criminal convictions as part of your application.